How Long Can Psychosis Last With And Without Treatment?

 Psychosis can be a distressing and frightening mental state, often involving highly disordered behavior, speech, and thinking.
 If someone you know is experiencing a psychotic episode, you may be greatly concerned for them and eager for their symptoms to go away.
 How long does a psychotic episode typically last, and what effect could medication and therapy have?

 The duration of acute psychosis can be highly variable.
-In some people, psychosis may last for only a few days, while others may experience severe symptoms for six months or longer.
+How long psychosis lasts depends on several factors, including underlying mental health conditions, drug use, and how quickly the individual seeks professional help.
+Psychosis duration may last from a few weeks, to severe symptoms for six months or longer.
 However, antipsychotic medication is often effective at suppressing psychotic symptoms and may be able to end a psychotic episode much sooner.
 Treating a psychotic disorder early on with both doctor-prescribed medication and therapy may significantly improve the prognosis.

 Psychotic disorders vs. psychotic episodes